OndrejSzekely/metron/docs/development_notes.md

 Metron does not use any main all YAML config parameters validation routine.
 Hydra does validation of expected config parameters and their type.
 In the code, configuration variable is accessed whenever is needed using specific decorator, applied on a function or class method.
 It passes the configuration variable as the first parameter in the function / class method.
-Therefore, the same principle as in [Parameters Validation] (#parameters-validation) is followed.
+Therefore, the same principle as in [Parameters Validation](#parameters-validation) is followed.
 The function / class method has to validate required config parameter values and if the requirements are not met, raise `ValueError` with custom message referring to the particular YAML config parameter.

 ## Diagram Drawings